DataTable can load data of various formats, such as:

 Related sample: Dynamic Loading from DB

-Note, inside dynamic_loading() you should specify a number of records that will be loaded at once.
+Note that inside dynamic_loading() you should specify the number of records that will be loaded at once.

-The library offers you different properties and methods that can help you to set when, how often and which data will be loaded.
+The library offers you different properties and methods that can help you to configure dynamic loading.

 Parameter | Description | Usage example |